-The WSC 2018 membership renewal drive is nearing a close.
-2018 dues were due by the end of January 2018, and two EMail reminders have been sent to those in arrears.
+The WSC 2018 membership renewal drive has ended.
+2018 dues were due by the end of January 2018, and two EMail reminders were sent to those in arrears.
 Dues rates increased from 2017 – member/spouse: $150/$75 each; senior/senior-spouse: $75/$37.50 each.
 The work assessment is unchanged: $50 in lieu of 4 hours per family.
 A late payment fee of $25.00 will be assessed on dues still outstanding.

-Membership will be terminated for any member whose dues remain unpaid by June 30th, and can only be restored by the full interview process (and payment of initiation fees).
+Membership was terminated for any member whose dues remained unpaid by June 30th, and can only be restored by the full interview process (and payment of initiation fees).
 For more information, please contact the .